pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/22_Multiselect.md

 ## General

-The Multiselect implemention in documents.
-The Multiselect editable generates **multiselect** box component in dditmode, next you can use those values in the application.
+The Multiselect editable generates a **multiselect** box component in editmode.

 ## Configuration